chef/knife-vsphere/README.md

 --cspec specified as-is.

-NOTE!  if you are specifying a --cspec and the cloning process appears to not be properly applying the spec as defined on VSphere, consider using the --disable-customization as the conventions described above could be erroneously interfering with the spec as defined on VSphere.
+NOTE!  if you are specifying a --cspec and the cloning process appears to not be properly applying the spec as defined on vSphere, consider using the --disable-customization as the conventions described above could be erroneously interfering with the spec as defined on vSphere.

 Customization specifications can also be specified in code using the --cplugin and/or --cplugin-data arguments.
 Below are examples of the potential